Paulina Peavy: Later life

 An undated resume, left behind in ephemera kept by Peavy's family, sketches a picture of Peavy's movements after moving to New York City in 1943.
-At the top of the page, her address reads 390 West End Avenue, New York, NY, which places her in the Upper West Side.
+At the top of the page, her address reads 390 West End Avenue, New York, NY, which places her on the Upper West Side.
 A marketing postcard lists an address at 320 West 78th Street.
 On the resume, she lists having held various jobs, from an art teacher for the New York City Board of Education to an architectural and engineering drafts-person for various companies.
 In addition, she lists herself as a lecturer at City College New York and at the American Museum of Natural History, where she spoke about “Phillians.”
 Although she showed at many galleries, she did not seem to find much commercial success.
 Likely, she supported herself by working odd jobs and teaching art.
 A 1954 article in the New York Herald Tribune describing the theft of a valuable statuette of Mrs. Dwight D. Eisenhower from a booth at the National Antique Show in Madison Square Garden describes a “Mrs. Pauline Peavy” as an assistant at the hall.
 According to her family, she began showing signs of dementia around 1996.
 Her son Bradley moved her to a nursing home in Bethesda, Maryland, in 1998 after she broke her hip.
 She died there in 1999, at the age of 98.